alevani/master_project/README.md

 ### Communication
 The knowledge about a task or a need are not shared within the robot anymore.
 Instead, the nest serves as an information center where ant report their current task and ask for a new assignment under specific conditions.
+This is to ensure the simulation lays in the decentralized / distributed swarm robot paradigm.

 ## How to: Line command
 ```